Linear Motion Actuators

 All linear slides provide motion based on bearings.
 Movement for motorized linear slides is provided by a drive mechanism.
 Not all linear slides are motorized.
 Non-motorized bearing slides can provide linear movement for manually operated equipment.

 - Ball Bearing Slides: Offer precise motion and are self-lubricating.
 Applications include instrumentation, robotic assembly, and cabinetry.
 They have a low load capacity and are less resistant to wear.

 - Roller Bearing Slides: Often powered by hand for non-motorized mechanisms.
 They consist of steel-crossed rollers and are cylindrical for improved repeatability and more load capacity.

 - Plain Bearing Slides: Slide without balls/rollers and may or may not need lubrication.
 They are less rigid, corrosion-resistant, less sensitive to contamination, and can handle a wider temperature range than rolling-element types.

 A linear stage consists of a platform and a base joined by a linear bearing, which restricts the platform to a single axis.
 Positioning of the platform is controlled by a linear actuator equipped with a lead screw or a toothed belt.
 A dual-axis stage can be assembled from two linear stages, with one mounted perpendicular to the other.

-X-Y tables provide controlled horizontal motion for automated machines.
-They are typically mounted on ball bearing or roller slides and are available with a variety of linear bases.
+- X-Y Tables: Provide controlled horizontal motion for automated machines.
+They are typically mounted on ball bearings or roller slides and are available with a variety of linear bases.
 X-Y tables are lightweight, easy to use, and require little maintenance.